hectorproko/Quartz/content/Intellipaat/Assignments/Azure/Azure Administrator/Module6/Assignment1/Assignment 1_Module6_Azure Administrator Course for AZ-103 AZ-104.md

     - I review and create the virtual network.
       <br>![[Pasted image 20231208102601.png]]

-%%Originally was West US 2, created new one, this pic was edited to show 3 instead of 2

-> [!tip]
-> The resource group affects the region you can choose

-> [!attention]
-> Re-did everything with a resource group based on region

-%%
 ### Step 2: Create Another Virtual Network in South India

 1. **I Repeat the Creation Process for South India**: